 — Alex Gates, who earned the RNT book award.

 — Emma Schott, who earned the Satellite of Love book award.

-Arguably one of the most notable events of the year for CAED students, Vellum allows them to work through the design process from concept to construction and showcase their work to an audience of potential employers.
+Arguably one of the year's most notable events for CAED students, Vellum allows them to work through the design process from concept to construction and showcase their work to an audience of potential employers.
 For upper-level students, Vellum can be a gateway to a career in furniture design.
 For newly enrolled students, Vellum serves as inspiration.
 After seeing the adroit projects submitted, many are motivated to create their own pieces and compete.

 However, creating a Vellum entry requires many hours of dedicated work outside the classroom.
 Not only for the students but for professors as well.

 “Professors involved in the program donate a lot of their time to that effort and really help the students improve the craft and design of the furniture,” Di Santo stated.